casejs/case-starter/docs/list/filters.md

 ## Readonly filters

 By default, users can change filters to set them to their value.
 They also can be set in readonly mode to prevent changing the forced value.
+Check out the [list of filters than can accept the readonly mode](elements/inputs.md)

 ```js
   filters: Filter[] = [